heron-data/docs/docs/integrations/plaid.md

    to the **webhook URL**.
 (Alternatively, if you want to keep your webhook handling, forward all Plaid incoming webhooks including headers to the **webhook URL**)
+8. **New Requirement:**  When creating a link token with the **[`/link/token/create`](https://plaid.com/docs/api/tokens/#linktokencreate)** endpoint, you must now include the transactions.days_requested field to specify the desired historical transaction length.
+The default is 90 days, but you should now set the transaction.days_requested field to 730 days.
-8. In your code, after calling **[`/item/public_token/exchange`](https://plaid.com/docs/api/tokens/#itempublic_tokenexchange)** send the resulting Plaid `item_id` and `access_token`, along with your `end_user_id` as a `POST` request to the **link URL**, [documented
+9. In your code, after calling **[`/item/public_token/exchange`](https://plaid.com/docs/api/tokens/#itempublic_tokenexchange)** send the resulting Plaid `item_id` and `access_token`, along with your `end_user_id` as a `POST` request to the **link URL**, [documented